swalkerhppr/elixir-io_tty/README.md

 For command line applications using escript add `emu_args: "-elixir ansi_enabled true -noinput"` to your escript definition.

 To enable forward and back keys in your application configuration add `worker(IOTty, [])` to your application children and use IOTty.gets to get strings.
-This will load default callbacks to handle each key when doing a IOTty.gets to make it so that forward, back, end and home keys work like a cli aplication.
+This will load default callbacks to handle each key when doing a IOTty.gets to make it so that forward, back, up, down, end and home keys work like an interactive command line application.

 There are 3 modes to use this module: